Monday, May 1st, 2017

 Baker shared, “The services I provide through the Palmetto Leadership Center are based on the experiences I have had in human resources and the manufacturing industry specifically.
 What I bring to the table is real-world experience, boots on the ground perspective, from the fast-paced, rough and tumble world of manufacturing.
 I offer executive coaching and business coaching for executive leaders to the front-line salaried leaders.
 What I’ve seen in my career, the front-line is the meat layer of the sandwich.
 They are accountable to both the hourly associates and the executive leadership of the organization.”

 “Our services cover three areas: Employment, Engagement, and Succession.
 These are cradle to grave services from the first day of employment, to planning for, and executing a viable succession plan for when the employee transitions out of the organization.”

 Talent Identification and Selection Services

 “Often there are a lot of assumptions made on both ends when a new leader joins an organization or is promoted.
-We work to set goals for the first 90-days of employment, a critical period for setting the tone to insure long term success.
+We work to set goals for the first 90-days of employment, a critical period for setting the tone to ensure long-term success.
 How will I know if my boss is happy with me in achieving both short-term and long-term goals?
 What do I need to accomplish early on?
 What does my team need to know about me and how I operate?
 Who are the influencers and antagonists?
-These are example of what we cover on the front end.”
+These are an example of what we cover on the front end.”

 “We’ve had success working at the top with this process and then work down.
 Our clients tell us they don’t want to hire another leader without this level of focus.
 While paying a professional recruiter a 20+% fee, we ensure that the investment is not lost and that the new leader is integrated into the organization successfully for the long term.”